scailable/sclblpy/README.md

 [![PyPI Release](https://github.com/scailable/sclblpy/workflows/PyPI%20Release/badge.svg)](https://pypi.org/project/sclblpy/)

+DISCLAIMER: Sclblpy is undergoing changes, most notably we will focus on .onnx from now on, meaning sklearn and similar packages are no longer supported as well as the removal of the `run()` function.
+Expect unstable APIs!
+If you're the maintainer of a project and run into problems, feel free to send us a message at support@scailable.net

 `sclblpy` is the core python package provided by Scailable for interacting with our API.
 The scope of this package is (roughly):
 1. upload an `.onnx` model to the admin console
 2. Assign and deploy the uploaded model to a device that has previously been installed with the Scailable runtime and registered